muhammadshoaib7766/linux-user-management-backup-tool/README.md

 ---

-# Main Menu
+## Main Menu

-When the script is executed, the following interactive menu is displayed:
+When the script is executed, the following menu is displayed:

 ```text
 =========================================